codenameyau/actions/README.md

 [This workflow](https://github.com/codenameyau/actions/blob/master/.github/workflows/post-release.yml)
 will perform a back-merge from `master` to `staging` to `edge` when a pull request to master is merged in.
+It will also create a release on GitHub for the current tag.